bardadon/Kaggle-Zillow-House-Estimate/README.md

 > *" “Zestimates” are estimated home values based on 7.5 million statistical and machine learning models that analyze hundreds of data points on each property."*

 In 5/24/2017 Zillow has initiated a Kaggle competition in order to improve their Zestimate model.
+According to the rules of the competition the model will be scored using MAE(Mean Absolute Error).

 This is my take on their competition.